geneontology/geneontology.github.io/_docs/contributing-go-term.md

 # Contributing to the Ontology

-We strive to make the GO as complete and accurate as possible, so suggestions for new terms and improvements to existing terms are welcome.
+We strive to make GO as complete and accurate as possible, so suggestions for new terms and improvements to existing terms are welcome.

 ## Suggesting a new GO term

-### Check whether the term already exists
+### 1. Check whether the term already exists
 Before you submit a new term request, confirm that the term is not already in the ontology.
 To do this, search the ontology using the <a href="http://amigo.geneontology.org/amigo">AmiGO</a> browser.
 Note that the term may exist as a primary term name or as a synonym.

-###  Gather all necessary information
+### 2. Gather as much necessary information as possible
 Please provide suggestions for:

-+ New term name
++ New term name (required)
-+ Definition
++ Definition (required)
-+ Position in the GO hierarchy
++ Position in the GO hierarchy or the parent class (required)
-+ Literature references (PMID:xxxx, ISBN:xxxx, DOI:xxxx)
++ Literature references (PMID:xxxx, ISBN:xxxx, DOI:xxxx) (required)
-+ Term synonyms if appropriate
++ Synonyms
 + [Cross-references](/docs/download-mappings/) (e.g., KEGG, EC)
-+ Synonyms if applicable

 For an example, see the entry for [recycling endosome](http://amigo.geneontology.org/amigo/term/GO:0055037).

-Please be specific in your request and include as many details as necessary, providing background information, and if possible, suggesting a solution.
-The ontology editors can more rapidly process requests when all the required information is provided.
++ The ontology editors can process requests more rapidly when all the required information is provided.

 ### Communicate with the GO ontology editors

 You can use the <a href="https://github.com/geneontology/go-ontology/issues">GO-ontology GitHub tracker</a>.
 Information about how to create an account and use the GitHub repository can  be found [here](/docs/how-to-submit-requests/).
 Alternatively, you can [contact the GO helpdesk](http://help.geneontology.org/) with your request.